grimacing man with one hand on stomach because of food poisoning and other hand holding coffee cup

 • body fatigue.

-If you have food poisoning, drink plenty of water to stay hydrated.
-Diarrhea and vomiting can make you lose fluids quickly and cause dehydration.
-Drinks with electrolytes can treat mild dehydration by replacing the body fluids and minerals lost to diarrhea.
+If you’re hit with a bout of food poisoning, diarrhea and vomiting can make you lose fluids quickly.
+Get plenty of water to rehydrate.
+Drinks with electrolytes can treat mild dehydration by replacing body fluids and minerals lost to food poisoning.

 Try the BRAT diet